igsxf22/python_unreal_relay/README.md

-# Realtime Python Pawn Control in Unreal Engine 5 with TCP
+# Control Actors and Pawns in UE5 with Python in Realtime

 This project provides a simple way with native python libraries to exchange real-time data from a python script to an Unreal Engine 5 runtime